benmandrew/benmandrew.github.io/_posts/2022-11-03-parallelising-a-software-ray-tracer.markdown

 ---

-A presentation given to Tarides colleagues on the 3rd November 2022, retrospective of a mini-project I did to learn about OCaml 5 and the domainslib parallel processing library.
+A presentation given to Tarides colleagues on the 3rd November 2022, which was a retrospective of a mini-project I did to learn about OCaml 5 and the domainslib parallel processing library.

 <div class="row">
 <div class="col-lg-6">